Sharky-code/new_whip/README.md

 This dotfile is an updated version of the old one with improved, cleaner code The purpose of this repository of for me to easily rebuild my computer into a coding beast every time I set up my computer

+## New Project
+Emili - vim, my new personal project, is undergoing development.
+Check it out in the nvim folder

 ## Applications that i use

 ### Code Editors that i use